NicholaChen/minesweeper/README.md

         - `Share theme` - Creates and copies a shareable link with the current custom theme.
 ### Advanced
  - `Show 3BV/sec on win screen` - Shows your 3BV/sec stat after winning a game. `Off/On` `Default: Off`
+ - `Show all mines` - Shows the location of all mines. `Off/On` `Default: Off`
+ - `Analysis` - Analyzes the probability of mines at a square.
+Advanced is more computationally intensive. `Off/Simple/Advanced` `Default: Off`
  - `Share settings` - Creates and copies a shareable link with all settings.
  - `Reset settings` - Resets **ALL** settings.
 Doesn't reset Stats.